 Sometimes, fun-loving groups of people find themselves in places where fun resources are scarce.
 Especially when traveling — you and your friends might be hankering for some playful competition in places where board games and card games aren’t an option.

-So, if you’re all in a hot tub, a hut in the jungle, a turbulent five-hour bus ride, stranded in an airport, hiking, or waiting in the coils of a very long line and are looking for much-needed entertainment, here are a few games that require absolutely no materials — no table, no boards, no cards, and sometimes, not even a pen and paper.
+So, if you’re all in a hot tub, a hut in the jungle, a turbulent five-hour bus ride, stranded in an airport, on a destination bachelorette party, or waiting in the coils of a very long line and are looking for much-needed entertainment, here are a few games that require absolutely no materials — no table, no boards, no cards, and sometimes, not even a pen and paper.

 1. How’s Yours?